binary2term/copytrading/README.md

 ## Introduction
 This repository provides an Erlang-based API for copy trading on Binance.
-It supports automatic switching between the K-lines (Candlesticks) of multiple digital currencies.
+It supports automatic switching between the K-lines (Candlesticks) of multiple digital currencies (cryptocurrency).
 When the mouse moves, a horizontal line will be displayed to represent the stop loss price.
 In addition, the take profit price will also be set when placing an order.

 ## Switching
 When opening `mychart.html` in a browser, the price candlestick of the current currency will be displayed on the screen, and by default, it will switch to the next digital currency every 2 seconds: